NATIONAL STICKY BUN DAY

 HOW TO OBSERVE #NationalStickyBunDay

 If you are craving this delicious sticky delight, try making some of your own with one of these sticky bun recipes.
+You can also stop by your local bakery and pick up their freshly baked sticky buns.
 Serve them with tea, coffee or hot cocoa.

 Use #NationalStickyBunDay to post on social media.